AtiLion/BotNeck-Bot/README.md

  - BotNeckAPI.generateError(error) - Generates an error embed with the specified message and returns it
  - BotNeckAPI.getArgumentNumber(args) - Gets the number of generic arguments specified
  - BotNeckAPI.getArgumentsAsString(args) - Returns all the arguments as a string
+ - BotNeckAPI.nextMessagePost(function) - Executes function when a new message is successfully sent
  - APIKey - A variable containing the API key of the module